 There are several advantages of a self-directed 401(k):

 - If you rollover your money from into a self-directed 401(k) you gain greater control and wider choice of investment options.
 Take real estate for an example – you have spotted a great real estate investment opportunity which you think is going to offer you above normal returns.
 With the greater control you now have, you can act immediately, write a check and not miss out.
 Your previous 401 k would not have allowed such an investment.

 - Another great part of a self-directed 401(k) is that it allows a higher contribution limit.
-The owner of the small business can act as both employer and employee.
-Hence the profit sharing and the elective employee deferral contribution together can be as high as $50,000 for business owners aged less than 50 and $55,500 for business owners age 50 and up.
-Remember the spouse? – they also can use elective deferral and profit sharing for an additional $50,000 or $55,000.
+As of 2018, the owner of the small business can act as both employer and employee.
+Hence the profit sharing and the elective employee deferral contribution together can be as high as $55,000 for business owners aged less than 50 and $61,000 for business owners age 50 and up.
+Remember the spouse? – they also can use elective deferral and profit sharing for an additional $55,000 or $61,000.
 Think of the effect this has upon the small business taxes and you can see how big this is!

 Let’s use a very common scenario: Mr. and Mrs. Smith are employees of their respective companies and contribute to the company sponsored 401 k plans.
 Mr. Smith has a weekend consulting business without employees.
 This allows Self Directed Retirement Plans to create a new self directed 401 k plan with Mr. and Mrs. Smith as participants.
 This allows them to shelter income from their self-employment by contributing to their self-directed plan.
 Of course they must be aware of total contribution limits for both their company plan and their personal plan.

 Another scenario: Some company 401 k plans allow for “in service transfers”.
 Using Mr. and Mrs. Smith again, if their company plans do allow for “in service transfers”, they can transfer money from their more restrictive company plan into their “open” plan.